Duy-Phuong/spring-docs/Note git/guide code/angular.md

     );
   }
 ```
-**Take** is also imported from rxjs/operator and take is called as a function and you simply pass a number to it and I pass one here and what this tells RxJS is that I only want to take one value from that observable and thereafter, it should automatically unsubscribe.
+**Take** is also imported from rxjs/operator and take is called as a function and you simply pass a number to it and I pass one here and what this tells RxJS is that I only want to take one value from that observable and thereafter, **it should automatically unsubscribe**.

 So this manages the subscription for me, gives me the latest user and unsubscribes and I'm not getting future users because I just want to get them on demand when fetch recipes is called, so whenever this code executes.